 Making vegan mashed potatoes is not much different than the traditional recipe, aside from using non-dairy milk and vegan butter.

-First, start with peeling some medium-sized Yukon gold potatoes.
-You could use another type of potato, but I have found that gold potatoes produce the fluffiest, but still creamy, mashed potatoes.
-Then, quarter the potatoes.
+First, peel and quarter the potatoes.
 The recipe calls for medium potatoes which are about 2-3 inches in diameter.
 If you have to use a couple of larger potatoes, just cut them to relatively the same size.

 Put the potatoes in a large pot, then cover with water.
-Bring to a boil on the stove until the potatoes are soft and tender.
+Bring to a boil on high heat on the stovetop until the potatoes are soft and tender.
 Drain well and return to the pot.
 Mash using a potato masher.

 In the meantime, the magic happens.
 In a small saucepan, add some plain non-dairy milk, garlic powder, onion powder, and vegan butter.
 Heat until the vegan butter has melted, then let the mixture simmer for a couple minutes.
 This will allow some of the liquid to evaporate, creating a thicker (a.k.a. more creamy) sauce.

 Add the sauce to the potatoes and stir until incorporated.
 Season with salt and pepper as desired.
 Serve warm!
 Add more butter on top or make some vegan gravy.